 Cross-Sectional Image Data (TIFF, BMP, JPEG):

-Export 2D slice images from any plane within the CT volume.
-These are ideal for inclusion in reports or for further processing in image analysis software.
-The TIFF format is recommended for precise analysis as it is a lossless format.
+Exports 2D slice images from any plane within the CT volume.
+These are suitable for reports or further processing in image analysis tools.
+The TIFF format is recommended for quantitative analysis as it uses lossless compression.

 -